 You can upgrade the unlimited annual train card to OV Vrij Annual (Unlimited public transport) subscription which also includes unrestricted free travel on buses, metro and trams for an extra €60 per month.
 This option is only available to Altijd Vrij holders.

 Traject Vrij (Season ticket for a fixed route) – If you are commuting over a fixed route you can purchase a specific season ticket on a monthly or annual basis.
 This also gives a 40% discount to the holder when travelling on other routes during off-peak hours.
 Traject Vrij holders do not need a credit balance for the OV-chip card.
 They can travel on account and be invoiced monthly.
-The subscription fee depends on the route.
+The subscription fee depends on length of the route.

 Grensabonnement (Season ticket up to Dutch border) – For those crossing the border regularly into to Belgium or Germany, there is also the possibility of a season ticket fare valid from a selected station to the Dutch border.
 You would need a valid ticket for travel outside the Netherlands.
 This subscription also gives a 40% discount to the holder when travelling on other domestic routes during off-peak hours.
 The subscription fee depends on the route.